 Nobody wants to lose money; however, market risk may be the least of your concerns as you approach retirement.
 With the prospect of living 30 years or more in retirement and life spans expanding by the day, the biggest fear most retirees have is the possibility of outliving their income.
 Then, when your longevity is compounded by inflation, there is almost a 100 percent chance your purchasing power will decrease over 20 to 30 years.
 When that happens you increase the need to draw down more assets, which can result in their early depletion.

-It’s nice to think that having your money nestled safely in guaranteed fixed-yield investments can help you sleep more soundly.
-However, that won’t help you preserve your purchasing power when it’s needed most.
+Having your money nestled safely in guaranteed fixed-yield investments won’t help you preserve your purchasing power when it’s needed most.
 Instead of avoiding market risk, pre-retirees should learn to embrace it because it’s what can generate the level of returns that can extend their income while maintaining their purchasing power.

 Having a long-term investment plan based on an optimal diversification strategy enables you to capture the returns of the market while minimizing the overall volatility of your portfolio.
 With a bucket strategy, you control the amount of market risk you take while generating the income you need to meet your cash flow needs.